Decoding the Price Tag: What Your Supplement Gummy Actually Costs

 When you understand these hidden factors, your partnership with a manufacturer transforms.
 It moves from transactional pricing to collaborative value creation.

-1. Invest in Specifications: Choosing a more stable, bioavailable form of an ingredient might raise your raw material cost slightly, but it can dramatically improve shelf-life and consumer results, offering better long-term value.
+1. Invest in Specifications: Choosing a more stable, bioavailable ingredient might cost more upfront, but it can dramatically improve shelf-life and results.
+That's better long-term value.

-2. Understand Minimums: Lower order quantities often mean a higher cost per unit.
-Why?
-Because the fixed costs of R&D, quality testing, and production line setup are spread over fewer bottles.
+2. Understand Minimums: Smaller orders often cost more per unit because fixed costs — R&D, testing, setup — get spread over fewer bottles.
+It's that simple.

-3. Lead with Transparency: Your customers are savvy.
-Educate them on the why behind your product.
-Sharing your commitment to cGMP standards, stability testing, and advanced formulation builds profound trust and justifies a fair price.
+3. Lead with Transparency: Your customers are sharp.
+Educate them on the why: your commitment to cGMP, stability testing, advanced formulation.
+That builds trust and justifies your price.

-In the end, the true cost of a gummy reflects the invisible expertise required to marry pleasure with potency reliably.
-It's a testament to the science, the standards, and the painstaking care that ensures each piece is as effective as it is enjoyable.
+In the end, the true cost of a gummy comes down to the invisible expertise needed to make something that's both pleasurable and effective.
+It's the science, the standards, and the painstaking care that make each piece as good as it needs to be.

 ← Back to Blog